 Bond and tax counsel engagements for large municipal issuers: (1) lead tax lawyer on all California General Obligation Bonds since 2007, (2) lead tax lawyer on all University of California General Revenue Bonds, Limited Project Revenue Bonds and Medical Center Pooled Revenue Bonds, and (3) lead tax lawyer on all Bay Area Toll Authority Toll Bridge Revenue Bonds.

-Bond and tax counsel engagements for pooled financings: (1) lead tax lawyer on all California Infrastructure and Economic Development Bank Infrastructure State Revolving Fund Revenue Bonds (2) lead tax lawyer on all Idaho Bond Bank Authority Revenue Bonds and (3) lead tax counsel on the California School Cash Reserve Program Authority’s annual pooled financing and cross fiscal year pooled financings.
+Bond and tax counsel engagements for pooled financings: (1) lead tax lawyer on all California Infrastructure and Economic Development Bank Infrastructure State Revolving Fund Revenue Bonds and (2) lead tax counsel on the California School Cash Reserve Program Authority’s annual pooled financing and cross fiscal year pooled financings.

 Bond and tax counsel engagements for long-term working capital financings: (1) lead tax lawyer on State of California Economic Recovery Bonds, (2) lead tax lawyer on Orange County Public Financing Authority Lease Revenue Refunding Bonds, Series 2005, and (3) lead tax counsel on California Infrastructure and Economic Development Bank State School Fund Apportionment Lease Revenue Bonds.

-Financing engagements for public charter schools: (1) lead outside counsel for Charter School Capital receivables purchase program (operating in Arizona, California, Florida and Minnesota), (2) lead tax lawyer on Industrial Development Authority of the County of Pima Educational Facility Revenue Bonds (New Plan Learning, Inc. Project), Series 2011A, and (3) lead tax lawyer on California School Finance Authority Educational Facilities Revenue Bonds (High Tech High North County Middle School Project), Series 2011 Qualified School Construction Bonds (Direct Subsidy Bonds).
+Financing engagements for public charter schools: (1) lead outside counsel for Charter School Capital receivables purchase program (operating in numerous States), (2) lead tax lawyer on Industrial Development Authority of the County of Pima Educational Facility Revenue Bonds (New Plan Learning, Inc. Project), Series 2011A, and (3) lead tax lawyer on California School Finance Authority Educational Facilities Revenue Bond transactions.

-Bond and tax counsel engagements for solid waste financings: (1) lead tax lawyer on various California Pollution Control Financing Authority transactions since 1995 and (2) lead tax lawyer and borrower’s counsel on Sanger Texas Industrial Development Corporation Industrial Development Revenue Bonds, (Texas Pellets Project).
+Bond and tax counsel engagements for solid waste financings: (1) lead tax lawyer on various California Pollution Control Financing Authority transactions since 1995 and (2) special tax counsel on Sanger Texas Industrial Development Corporation Industrial Development Revenue Bonds, (Texas Pellets Project) and Louisiana Public Facilities Authority Solid Waste Disposal Facility Revenue Bonds (Louisiana Pellets, Inc., Project).